Hello, I'm Marco

 Dashbrain is a web app that improves the chat experience for video calls.
 Features include audience polls, Q&A, and PDF exports.
 React and Next.js are used on the frontend with a Cloud Firestore database.

 JamSlide is an iOS app for automatically transferring Spotify playlists to Apple Music.
 It relies on the Spotify and Apple Music APIs, as well as Swift and UIKit for the mobile app.

 Grouper is a web app for generating equally-sized groups based on preferences, used extensively by Chadwick School.
 It uses AWS DynamoDB for storage and AWS Cognito for authentication, with a React frontend.

-As a contribution to the Zulip open-source project, I created a Swift library for accessing the Zulip API.
+As a contribution to the Zulip open-source project, I created a custom Swift library for accessing the Zulip API.

 GradientView is an open-source Swift utility for easily creating views with gradient backgrounds.
-I found that I often re-wrote the code for generating iOS gradients, so I decided to create a dedicated open-source library.
+I found that I often re-wrote the code for iOS gradients, so I decided to create a dedicated open-source library.

 I was interviewed by KTLA on June 3, 2019 to discuss my programming experiences after being chosen as an Apple WWDC scholarship winner.